 Higher takeover premiums may help drive gains in the stock market.
 A Deutsche Bank AG index of potential U.S. targets has advanced almost seven times more than the S&P 500 since Dubai's debt crisis roiled global markets last month.

-The total value of deals involving U.S. buyers and sellers has plunged 57 percent from its all-time high three years ago to $306.9 billion in 2009, data compiled by Bloomberg show.
+Driving the Rally The total value of deals involving U.S. buyers and sellers has plunged 57 percent from its all-time high three years ago to $306.9 billion in 2009, data compiled by Bloomberg show.
 Record M&A in 2006 helped drive the S&P 500 up 17 percent between mid- June and mid-December, part of a five-year rally in which the index doubled to a record 1,565.15 in October 2007.
 The measure finished last week at 1,102.47, rebounding from 676.53 in March.

 Takeovers picked up this year after the price of corporate assets fell to the lowest level since at least 1994 in March and the financial crisis eased.

 S&P 500 companies traded for 1.52 times book value, or assets minus liabilities, on March 9 and now cost 2.22 times, still cheaper than the day before New York-based Lehman Brothers Holdings Inc. collapsed in September 2008, according to data compiled by Bloomberg.

 Executives say they're finding bargains based on projected earnings.
 Analysts predict per-share income for companies in the S&P 500 will jump to $94.98 a share in 2011 from $62.52 this year, according to the average estimates in a Bloomberg survey.